 The best part about the latter half of this book is the shipping, and I assume that this will be a constant factor in the series.
 The shipping is fun because there are no romantic declarations or anything, just little tingles of attraction between characters that you can read into however you wish.
 The interactions are plain fun to read, mostly because when the characters argue with each other, you can easily see where they’re coming from.

 For example, when the princess Fania tries to defend the concept of monarchy to Luca, the peasant, her arguments are actually intelligent and make sense.
 By the end of the volume, you don’t feel like she suffers from “first world problems” when she talks about the burdens of royalty.
 This series takes inspiration from the French Revolution, and so the idea that royalty could be seen as scapegoats for problems they weren’t entirely responsible for feels like a distinct possibility in this world.

 Basically, the characters are good, the worldbuilding is good, the shipping is good and the action sucks.
 Overall, this series is enough to get a thumbs up from me and I will be reading the next volume when I’m finished with other stuff.

 One final thing: This story is written by the author of The Pilot’s Love Song, a series that I never read or watched, so I don’t have any opinions on its writing.
 But that series has more generic-looking art and therefore it sucks.

 I love my taste in light novels.

-Posted on September 13, 2017, in Anime Analysis and tagged how vivi lane falls in love, Light Novels, the pilot's love song, vision of escaflowne, yagata koi suru vivi lane.
+Posted on September 13, 2017, in Reviews and Impressions and tagged how vivi lane falls in love, Light Novels, the pilot's love song, vision of escaflowne, yagata koi suru vivi lane.
 Bookmark the permalink.
-12 Comments.
+13 Comments.